pdavis327/rh-citi-poc/assets/outputs/ipbclman_en.md

 Payment over Valid Stop Payment Order.
 If you believe that we have debited a transaction from your account over a valid stop payment order, we may require you to provide us with evidence of our acceptance of a valid stop payment order and an affidavit describing in detail your loss resulting from the payment of the transaction and, if applicable, further describing in detail your dispute with the payee.
 If we subsequently determine that you were indebted to the

-Electronic Banking |

-42

 payee for the exact amount of the transaction or less, you agree that we will have the right to debit your account for the amount of the indebtedness.
 If your account has sufficient funds to cover the indebtedness, we may also exercise our right of setoff.

 ## Point-of-Sale (POS) Transactions

-## "PIN Based" Transactions
+## 'PIN Based' Transactions

 You can use your Citibank® ATM Card to purchase goods or services from merchant locations in the United States accepting the Interlink®, Maestro® or Cirrus® network brands by authorizing these transactions using your PIN.

 You can use your Citibank® Debit Card to purchase goods or services from merchant locations in the United States accepting the Interlink® network brand by authorizing these transactions using your PIN.
-When making purchases, select "debit" to ensure these transactions are processed as PIN purchases.
+When making purchases, select 'debit' to ensure these transactions are processed as PIN purchases.

-Please note, "Direct Bill Payment" transactions set up with merchants may be processed as "PIN-Based" transactions, even though they may not require a PIN.
+Please note, 'Direct Bill Payment' transactions set up with merchants may be processed as 'PIN-Based' transactions, even though they may not require a PIN.

-## "Signature-Based" Transactions
+## 'Signature-Based' Transactions

 If you have a Citibank® Debit Card, you can also use your card to perform an EFT to purchase goods or services and/ or receive cash from locations that accept MasterCard®.
-These transactions are those for which you do not use your PIN and either you or a merchant designates as a "credit" transaction (including purchases you sign for, small dollar purchases that do not require a signature), Internet, phone and mail-order transactions.
+These transactions are those for which you do not use your PIN and either you or a merchant designates as a 'credit' transaction (including purchases you sign for, small dollar purchases that do not require a signature), Internet, phone and mail-order transactions.

 All POS transactions made with your Citibank® Banking Card are deducted from your linked Citibank primary checking account.
 You agree to only use your Citibank® Banking Card for lawful transactions.
 We reserve the right to block or deny certain merchant categories when you attempt to make purchases with your Citibank® Banking Card.
 These merchants include, but are not limited to, internet gambling sites.